ektrah/nsec/docs/api/nsec.cryptography.incrementalhash.md

 : `state` has not been initialized yet or has already been finalized.

-### FinalizeAndVerify(ref IncrementalHash, ReadOnlySpan<byte>)

-Completes the hash computation and verifies the specified hash.

-    public static void FinalizeAndVerify(
-        ref IncrementalHash state,
-        ReadOnlySpan<byte> hash)

-#### Parameters

-state
-: The state to be finalized.

-hash
-: The hash to be verified.

-#### Exceptions

-InvalidOperationException
-: `state` has not yet been initialized or has already been finalized.

-CryptographicException
-: Verification failed.

 ## Thread Safety

 Any public static members of this type are thread safe.
 Any instance members are